Calibrated Selective Classification: Experimental results

-\newpar{Robustness to perturbation type} We are also interested to see how robust our selective mechanism is to the variety of types of test-time perturbation that we may face.
-Figure~\ref{fig:cifar_all_perturbations} shows a breakdown of Selective Calibration Error AUC across all 15 test time perturbations for CIFAR-10-C (note that Figure~\ref{fig:calibration_curves} shows only averages across all perturbations).
-Naturally, the reduction in calibration error is more pronounced when there is significant calibration error to begin with (see, for example, the Gaussian noise perturbation).
+\newpar{Robustness to perturbation type} Figure~\ref{fig:cifar_all_perturbations} shows a breakdown of Selective Calibration Error AUC across all 15 test time perturbations for CIFAR-10-C (note that Figure~\ref{fig:calibration_curves} shows only averages across all perturbations).
+Naturally, the reduction in calibration error is more pronounced when there is significant calibration error to begin with (e.g., see Gaussian noise).
 That said, across all perturbation types, we observe substantial decreases in Selective Error AUC, both relative to the full model without abstentions, and relative to a standard confidence-based selection model.
 Similar results are also seen for ImageNet-C, which we provide in Appendix~\ref{app:additional}.\looseness=-1

 \newpar{Analysis of rejection behavior} We empirically investigate the types of selections that $g$ trained to optimize S-MMCE make, as compared to typical confidence-based selections.
 For the lung cancer risk assessment task on MGH data, Figure~\ref{fig:analysis} shows the empirical distribution of confidence scores at various coverage levels $\xi$, conditioned on the example $X$ being selected ($g(X) = 1$).
 As expected, the confidence-based method selects only the most confident examples, which in this case, is primarily examples where the patient is deemed least likely to be at risk ($f(X) \approx 0$).
 Figure~\ref{fig:analysis} (b) then demonstrates that an undesirable outcome of this approach is that a disproportionate number of patients that \emph{do} develop cancer ($Y = 1$) are not serviced by the model ($g(X) = 0$).
 In other words, the model avoids making wrong predictions on these patients, but as a result, doesn't make predictions on the very examples it is needed most.
 On the other hand, our S-MMCE-based model clearly does not solely reject examples based on raw confidence---the distribution of confidence scores of accepted examples matches the marginal distribution (i.e., without rejection) much more closely.
-Similarly, as demonstrated in Figure~\ref{fig:rejections}, this selector rejects relatively fewer examples where $Y = 1$ as compared to the confidence-based method.
-Together with the low calibration error results from Figure~\ref{fig:calibration_curves}, this suggests that it is more capable of giving calibrated predictions both for non-cancerous and cancerous patients alike.\looseness=-1